mohanmca/MohanLearningGround/src/main/md/Mind/active_listening.md

 **How to stop drifting our mind and reinforce message**
 1. Repeat in your mind the words the speaker says
-2. Choose to listen and avoid Judegement
+2. Choose to listen and avoid Judgement
 3. Always allow the speaker to finish

 **Pay attention**
-* Sit fron and center
+* Sit front and center
-* Always keep your body language enrgetic (worst case fake it)
+* Always keep your body language energetic (worst case fake it)
 * Listener's body language can control listener's mind
 * Avoid distracted by environmental factors
 * Nod occasionally